deworkerai/deworker-cli/README.md

 saved peer key into /home/carney/work/questflow/github/hello-worker/peerKey.json successfuly!
 ```

-If it works, the peerKey.json content like this:
+And the peerKey.json content like this:

 ```json
 {